rroemhild/flask-ldapconn/README.rst

 Contribute
 ----------

 #.
 Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
-There is a Contributor Friendly tag for issues that should be ideal for people who are not very familiar with the codebase yet.
 #.
 Fork `the repository`_ on Github to start making your changes.
 #.
 Write a test which shows that the bug was fixed or that the feature works as expected.
 #.
 Send a pull request and bug the maintainer until it gets merged and published.